-My father’s cousin practiced medicine in the locality and, through his influence, l developed an interest in health science.
-My dentistry claim arose by seeing my younger cousin suffering from pain in his teeth caused by rampant caries due to an inappropriate diet.
-His dental problems made him sleepless for many nights, hurting his self-esteem to the extent that he refused to go to school.
+My father’s cousin practiced medicine in the locality, and through his influence, l developed an interest in health science.
+My passion for dentistry arose when my younger cousin suffered tooth pain caused by rampant caries due to an inappropriate diet.
+His dental problems made him sleepless many nights, hurting his self-esteem, so he refused to attend school.
 It was a difficult journey; the only dentist who would treat young children in my area was about 20 km away from our hometown.
 We had to take multiple buses to reach the dentist.
 I still remember my uncle carrying my cousin in tears to his appointment.
-The treatment involved several positions, and I watched everything done with great interest.
-My cousin and I were astonished at his appearance and self-esteem improvement.
+The treatment involved several visits, and I watched everything being done with great interest.
+My cousin and I were astonished at his appearance and the improvement in his self-esteem.

-I have worked as a general dentist for the past two years, and, during that time, I have developed a particular interest and expertise in treating nervous and child patients.
+I have worked as a general dentist for the past two years, and during that time, I have developed a particular interest and expertise in treating nervous and child patients.
 My interest in working with child patients was stirred during my early training and has grown over time, and I have sought as much exposure to pediatric dentistry as possible.
-During my residency program at Denver Health, I have worked with many pediatric patients knowing the clinic setting and under general anesthesia.
+During my residency program at Denver Health, I have worked with many pediatric patients in the clinic, with many under general anesthesia.
 I shall never forget the five-year-old patient who came in one Friday afternoon holding an ice pack to her face and crying.
-She was frightened during our initial encounter, but after I spent a little time gently explaining the procedure to her and her parents, she nervously submitted to treatment, which quickly relieved her pain and rewarded me with a massive smile of thanks and a hug.
+She was frightened during our initial encounter, but after I spent a little time gently explaining the procedure to her and her parents, she nervously submitted to treatment, which quickly relieved her pain.
+I was rewarded with a massive smile of thanks and a hug.
 I enjoy interacting with children.
-I try to create a relaxed and fun environment to encourage them to be at as relieve their fears and, hopefully, to make the prospect of visits a pleasure rather than a source of dread.
+I try to create a relaxed and fun environment to relieve their fears and, hopefully, to make the prospect of visits a pleasure rather than a source of dread.

-I know that cooperation with parents is essential in clinical situations and ensuring the adoption and maintenance of long-term effective oral and dental hygiene regimes.
+Cooperation with parents is essential in clinical situations to ensure adopting and maintaining long-term, effective oral and dental hygiene regimes.
 I always seek to encourage this outcome.
-I am also interested in acquiring skills in treating ‘special needs’ patients and applying sedation dentistry where appropriate.
+I am also interested in acquiring skills in treating children with ‘special needs’ and applying sedation dentistry where appropriate.

-My long-term goals are to practice pediatric dentistry in an underserved community, provide pro-bono services to refugee patients, and acquire a level of experience and expertise; ultimately benefits enabling me to an underserved community, to offer pro-bono services to refugee patients, and achieve a level of expertise and knowledge; ultimately benefits allowing me to both practice and teach.
-I have been the beneficiary of many excellent teachers and have always taken great interest in the techniques applied by the most effective of them.
+My long-term goals are to practice pediatric dentistry in an underserved community, provide pro-bono services to refugee patients, and acquire experience and expertise that will enable me to teach and practice.
+I have benefitted from having many excellent teachers and have always taken great interest in the techniques applied by the most effective.
 I noted that the best teachers have extensive technical knowledge, experience, personal warmth, and the ability to ‘infect’ others with their passion for their specialty.
 I hope to be equipped ultimately to emulate the best of my teachers and share the extensive experience, skills, and knowledge that I seek to acquire.
 As an immigrant, I am particularly aware of the need to be culturally aware and sensitive with patients.
 I have happily studied, worked, and socialized with people from many ethnic and social backgrounds.
 I like to acquire knowledge of other cultures and share an appreciation of my rich heritage.
 I have excellent fluency in English and Arabic.
-My spare time is spent mainly in physical pursuits especially hiking and swimming.
+My spare time is spent mainly in physical pursuits, especially hiking, and swimming.

-To summarize: I have an excellent basic grounding in dentistry with a strong interest in innovative techniques and materials; I have an empathetic and friendly personality strongly suited to dealing with nervous patients, especially young ones; I have a passionate interest in helping all, and especially young children, to acquire and maintain effective oral and dental health regimes; I am a diligent, intelligent and enthusiastic student and team member who undertakes to apply himself entirely to the program for his benefit, that of his fellow students and for every one of my future patients.
+To summarize: I have an excellent basic grounding in dentistry with a strong interest in innovative techniques and materials; I have an empathetic and friendly personality strongly suited to dealing with nervous patients, especially young ones; I have a passionate interest in helping all; and especially young children, to acquire and maintain effective oral and dental health regimes; I am a diligent, intelligent and enthusiastic student and team member who undertakes to apply himself entirely to the program for the greatest benefit to all of my patients.